-To start with, I want the seam between ceiling and wall to look nice.
-There are a lot of stapples involved so hiding those would be easy with some kind of molding.
+To start with, I wanted the seam between ceiling and wall to look nice.
+There were a lot of staples involved in hanging the wallpaper, so hiding those would be easiest with some kind of molding.
 I happened to find a few widths/styles of a faux cherry-wood urethane molding on sale at Home Depot.
-Priced at a few cents per 8′ section, I buy all of it I can fit in my car.
-It’s so light and easy to cut that I end up using it in a lot of places around the Common Room.
+Priced at a few cents per 8′ section, I bought all of it I could fit in my car.
+It was so light and easy to cut that I end up using it in a lot of places around the Common Room.

-The only problem with the molding is that using it to frame mirrors or make fixtures leads to ugly looking joints, unless you have perfectly clean, angled cuts.
-As an easy, time-saving solution, I simply cover joints with decorative foam shapes.
+The only problem with the molding was that, using it to frame mirrors or make fixtures, led to ugly looking joints, unless you had perfectly clean, angled cuts.
+As an easy, time-saving solution, I simply covered joints with decorative foam shapes.

-Craft foam is sort of porous, so a layer of acrylic helps smooth it a little.
-Metallic spray paint then looks fairly good on it, and I make a lot of gold feathers and squares to use at the junction of all the fake-wood trim.
+Craft EVA foam is sort of porous, so a layer of acrylic helped smooth it a little.
+Metallic spray paint then looks fairly good on it, and I made a lot of gold feathers and squares to use at the junction of all the fake-wood trim.

-Even though they don’t look like real metal, they go a long way in hiding the sloppy cuts of the trim and making the features and fixtures feel more finished.
+Even though they didn’t look like real metal, they went a long way in hiding the sloppy cuts of the trim and making the features and fixtures feel more finished.

-The pillar capitals also need some bling, so I work out a Ravenclaw crest to make for them.
+The pillar capitals also needed some bling, so I worked out a Ravenclaw crest to make for them.

-It features a crossed wand and quill, along with the book and lamp of knowledge, similar to the damask on the wallpaper.
-The next step is to sculpt it in clay.
+It featured a crossed wand and quill, along with a book and the lamp of knowledge, similar to the damask on the wallpaper.
+The next step was to sculpt it in clay.

-This let’s me make a plaster mold so that I can make a few crests from only a single sculpt.
-I try a few different materials but eventually use some extra latex caulk to get the full detail of the mold.
-This material isn’t ideal because it turns out to be pretty heavy and takes a long time to dry in the mold, but it does get detail and accept paint really well.
+This let me make a plaster mold so that I could make many crests from only a single sculpt.
+I tried a few different materials but eventually used some extra latex caulk to get the full detail of the mold.
+This material wasn’t ideal because it turned out to be pretty heavy and takes a long time to dry in the mold, but it did get detail and accept paint really well.

-It get’s the obligatory coat of gold spray paint and a light wash of watery brown paint.
-I’m not trying to make it look bronze in this case, just to antique the gold a little and take some of the sheen off.
+Naturally, it got a coat of gold spray paint and a light wash of watery brown paint.
+I wasn’t trying to make it look bronze in this case, just to antique the gold a little and take some of the sheen off.

-I use the same process to make eagle crests for the kitchen pillar capital
+I used the same process to make eagle crests for the kitchen pillar capital

-A scattering of battery candles compliment the star lights.
-I even use some old lamps, some different sizes of PVC pipe and a bunch of latex caulk to make some drippy-looking candle lamps.
-I have to use adapters to step down from the standard e27 bulb.
-I use bulbs about like an outdoor Christmas light.
-To make it more flame-like, I cover them in silicone mixed with some yellow food coloring.
-You can buy bulbs made like this already, I don’t feel like waiting for them to ship to me when it only takes a second to dye the silicone and spread it on them.
+A scattering of battery candles complimented the star lights.
+I even used some old lamps, some different sizes of PVC pipe and a bunch of latex caulk to make some drippy-looking candle lamps.
+I had to use adapters to step down the bulb outlet from the standard e27 bulb.
+I used bulbs about like an outdoor Christmas light.
+To make it more flame-like, I coverd them in silicone mixed with some yellow food coloring.
+You can buy bulbs made like this already, but I didn’t feel like waiting for them to ship to me when it only took a second to dye the silicone and spread it on them.

-The Common Room has evolved over the months.
-I’ve decorated for holidays and hosted a lot of great movie nights and parties, but alas, the rent is too damn high, and it will all have to come down soon.
-I’ve posted a lot of the pictures on Facebook so that others can enjoy part of what I’ve been coming home to every day for almost a year.
+The Common Room evolved over the months.
+I decorated for holidays and hosted a lot of great movie nights and parties, but alas, the rent was too damn high, and it will all had to come down after only about a year.
+I’ve posted a lot of the pictures on Facebook so that others can enjoy part of what I had the pleasure of coming home to.
 Thanks for reading and geeking out with me.
 Keep up with Brain Venom Studio for more posts of my past (and surely some future) Harry Potter Projects.

 Local News even picked up the story when they found out I was moving out.
 Who knew this city was so full of Ravenclaws?